scipunimelb-train/mecce/content/about/_index.md

 ---
 title: About
-description: This is meta description
+description: This is meta description about my meta-deeds

 ---
 You might be an artist who would like to introduce yourself and your work here or maybe you’re a business with a mission to describe.